mneri/csv/IMPLEMENTATION.md

 mov    0x10(%r11,%r10,4),%eax
 ```

-Moreover, the JIT compiler folded the address of the transition table: the array reference is treated as a constant and
+We can also observe that the JIT compiler folded the address of the transition table: the array reference is treated as
-reused without reloading it from an object field; in the example above, `movabs` loads the hardcoded constants into the
+a constant directly embedded in the assembly, and reused without reloading it from an object field; in the example
-`r11` CPU register, then `mov` loads the array element into the `eax` register.
+above, `movabs` loads the hardcoded constants into the `r11` CPU register, then `mov` loads the array element into the
+`eax` register.

 # Other Low-Level Optimisations
 ## Facilitating Method Inlining